 Pharmacies, authorised prescribers and licensed wholesalers of medicines are able to import CBD products, and are not required to have an import licence under the Misuse of Drugs Act.

 - some overseas countries require an licence to export CBD products eg Australia and Canada,

-- some countries prohibit the export of CBD products eg the United States (with the exception of Epidiolex® which requires an export licence),
+- some countries prohibit the export of CBD products eg the United States,

 - many products listed on websites as CBD products do not meet the New Zealand definition as the THC content is too high.
 These products are controlled drugs and cannot be legally imported into New Zealand without a licence to import a controlled drug issued by Medicines Control at the Ministry of Health and a licence to export from the exporting country,

 - CBD products are all non-consented medicines and can only be imported by authorised prescribers for a particular patient under their care or by pharmacists pursuant to a prescription for a particular patient,

 - non-consented medicines cannot be advertised,

 - wholesalers and pharmacists must complete reporting requirements to Medsafe as required by section 29 of the Medicines Act 1981.

 There is a limited range of CBD products available

 While the intent is to make it easier to access CBD products, there is currently a limited range of CBD products available in New Zealand.
 None of the products currently available have consent for distribution in New Zealand.
 Strict export restrictions on products sourced from some other countries will continue to impact the supply of CBD products in New Zealand.
 The range of products available in New Zealand is expected to increase once domestic cultivation and manufacture of medicinal cannabis products is enabled and established.